jmfvarela/mockingHTTPServices/README.md

 * http://api.openweathermap.org/data/2.5/weather?q=Seville,Sp&appid=2de143494c0b295cca9337e1e96b00e0
 * https://en.wikipedia.org/w/api.php?format=json&action=query&titles=mock&prop=revisions&rvprop=content

-If you are going to use HTTP, you can install the server certificate 'CertificateAuthorityCertificate.pem' into the "certification authorities" in the browser.
+If you are going to use HTTPS, you can install the server certificate 'CertificateAuthorityCertificate.pem' into the "Certification Authorities" in the browser.

 Capture logs executing:
 ```